ryleu/factions-pack/README.md

 ## Notes

 This modpack uses packwiz, which means that as things change, the pack will update automatically.
-To make changes to the mod list, please fork my repository, enable the actions workflow, make your changes, using [packwiz](https://github.com/packwiz/packwiz), enable pages on the `gh-pages` branch, and then change the URL in the custom launch command to `https://username.github.io/main/pack.toml`, replacing username with your username.
+To make changes to the mod list, please fork my repository, enable the actions workflow, make your changes using [packwiz](https://github.com/packwiz/packwiz), enable pages on the `gh-pages` branch, and then change the URL in the custom launch command to `https://username.github.io/main/pack.toml`, replacing username with your username.